 Data breaches have become the norm in the last few years, signaling it’s time for existing security systems to evolve.
-Data centric security solutions shift the approach from a company’s outer defences to making the data itself more secure.
+Data-centric security solutions shift the approach from a company’s outer defenses to making the data itself more secure.

 Data security is an important responsibility for any organization.
 It’s not uncommon for companies to spend large amounts of money on securing the perimeter of the organization against various external threats to its systems and data such as hacking, malware and ransomware.
 However, not all data threats originate from outsiders.

 Increasingly data breaches and security incidents are caused by the accidental sharing or mishandling of sensitive information by an employee or contractor, or the deliberate theft of data by a malicious insider for personal gain.
 Known collectively as insider threats, no organization is immune to this type of data loss.

 Why?
 Quite simply, most of the traditional security methods and approaches are not effective or designed to protect against data breaches and incidents that originate from your trusted users or do so after the fact.
 Employees, contractors, and partners now have far more access than ever to a company’s data from different devices, geographical locations, and applications.

 Why existing security methods are no longer effective